eatlas/NESP-TWQ-3.2.5_WQ-Metric/README.md

 You are free to use this code for any purpose, however, absolutely we assume absolutely no responsibility for its use.

 Enjoy!

+More details are available in the metadata record [R code for Testing and implementation of the water quality metric for the 2017 and 2018 reef report cards (NESP TWQ 3.2.5, AIMS)](https://eatlas.org.au/data/uuid/dbfc1b05-9cd4-4056-93ea-15d80c98cfb4)